abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 > ProductService.Web module is designed this way.
 Examine ProductService.Web project for sample implementation.

-This approach may benefit with having the integrity of backend and frontend in a microservice as a whole since it is possible to develop microservice backend and frontend in the same microservice solution.
+This approach may benefit from having the integrity of the backend and frontend in a microservice as a whole since it is possible to develop a microservice backend and frontend in the same microservice solution.

 ### Monolith UI Development inside application